 Note: Navigate your browser to https://acDevice in order to access the device through the configured host name.
-Microsoft Internet Explorer cannot be used to connect to the device; Use an alternative browser such as Mozilla Firefox.

 - o.
 If desired, upgrade to the latest FIPS 140 validated firmware image, using the Software Upgrade wizard.
 The wizard will reject any image not digitally signed by AudioCodes. - p.
 Using SSH, connect to the device's command-line interface.